 As a young adult, Tarzan meets a young American woman, Jane Porter because she and her father are also marooned.
 When Jane returns to America, Tarzan leaves the jungle in search of her, his only love and they marry.

 Tarzan's jungle upbringing gives him abilities far beyond those of ordinary humans.
 These include climbing, clinging, and leaping as well as any great ape.
 He uses branches and hanging vines to swing at great speed, a skill acquired among apes.

 His strength, speed, and swimming are extraordinary in comparison to normal men.
 He wrestles gorillas, lions, rhinos, crocodiles, pythons, sharks, tigers, and even dinosaurs and he also communicates with many species of jungle animals.

-Hasamba are the initials of "The Absolute Secret Group" in Hebrew.
-Hasamba is a series of children's adventure novels, written by the Israeli writer Yigal Mossinson (1917 - 1994) about a heroic group of children from Tel-Aviv as they assist the underground Haganah in its struggle for Israel independence against the British and later the Israeli security forces against Israel's enemies.
+HASAMBA are the initials of "The Absolute Secret Group" in Hebrew.
+Hasamba is a series of children's adventure novels, written by the Israeli writer Yigal Mossinson (1917-1994) about a heroic group of children from Tel-Aviv as they assist the underground Haganah in its struggle for Israel independence against the British and later help the Israeli security forces against Israel's enemies - especially Arabs.

 Hasamba became an integral part of the Israeli culture and it is the most popular series of pocket books ever written by an Israeli author - over one million copies sold.

-Why Hasamba was my childhood hero - because the story is about hero kids that fight their country's enemies, an Israeli daily experience, and the thrilling adventures involved.
+The Hasamba children were my childhood heroes because they fought their country's enemies, an Israeli daily experience, and the thrilling adventures involved.